Several types of columns are used in building construction, the effective depth of a column is at least 3 times its lateral dimension.

 It is estimated that 95% of all columns in buildings are tied columns.

-When spiral columns are reinforced with spiral reinforcement closely and evenly spread, they are also called spiral columns.
+Spiral column is reinforced with spiral reinforcement closely and evenly spread also called spiral columns.

 Most spiral columns are provided to support the transverse direction and prevent the column from barring.